$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

-An ICT contains the public key $K^+_C$ of the Client.
-By issuing this ICT, the OP certifies that the corresponding EU authorized the Client for e2e authentication with the contained identity claims.
-An attacker trying to impersonate the EU needs the corresponding private key of the ICT.
-We minimize this potential misuse of the ICT by a leaked private key by making the ICT short-lived and limited in scope.
-Since a few minutes are sufficient for most use cases (see \sect{applications}), we recommend setting the ICT validity period to no more than 1 hour.
+An \ac{ict} contains the public key $K^+_C$ of the Client.
+By issuing this \ac{ict}, the ac{op} certifies that the corresponding \ac{eu} authorized the Client for \ac{e2e} authentication with the contained identity claims.
+An attacker trying to impersonate the \ac{eu} needs the corresponding private key of the \ac{ict}.
+We minimize this potential misuse of the \ac{ict} by a leaked private key by making the \ac{ict} short-lived and limited in scope.
+Since a few minutes are sufficient for most use cases (see \sect{applications}), we recommend setting the \ac{ict} validity period to no more than 1 hour.

-We propose that an ephemeral and unique key pair $K^\pm_C$ expires along with its associated ICT, eliminating the need for key revocation mechanisms.
+We propose that an ephemeral and unique key pair $K^\pm_C$ expires along with its associated \ac{ict}, eliminating the need for key revocation mechanisms.
 However, Sections \ref{sec:im} and \ref{sec:email} show that long-term key pairs are useful in some cases.
-Therefore, we further propose that an ICT may also contain a long-term public key, which must be indicated by providing the key revocation server of the key.
-Such a key is valid until revoked and is associated with the claims in the ICT.
+Therefore, we further propose that an \ac{ict} may also contain a long-term public key, which must be indicated by providing the key revocation server of the key.
+Such a key is valid until revoked and is associated with the claims in the \ac{ict}.
 Some services control the lifetime of public keys by associating them with user profiles.
 An example of this approach is the Signal protocol (see \sect{im}).
-In such applications, a user can be authenticated with a public key received from an ICT as long as the public key contained in it is associated with the profile.
+In such applications, a user can be authenticated with a public key received from an \ac{ict} as long as the public key contained in it is associated with the profile.
 In any case, an active session can remain valid even after the underlying key pair $K^\pm_C$ expires (see \sect{vc}).

-\section{Use of OIDC² in Applications}
+\section{Use of \ac{oidc²} in Applications}

-We explain how end-to-end authentication is currently implemented in the communication applications video conferencing, instant messaging and email and how it can be improved by OIDC².
-In addition, we recommend validity periods for ICTs depending on these applications.
+\jp{We explain how \ac{e2e} authentication is currently implemented in video conferencing, \ac{im}\jp{,} and email, and how it can be improved by \ac{oidc²}.} \jp{The use of \ac{oidc²} is not limited to these applications, they were just selected to illustrate different application patterns.} In addition, we recommend validity periods for \acp{ict} depending on these applications.